bexxmodd/RustDocNotes/notes_chapter5-9.md

 ## 5.1 Defining and Instantiating Structs

-Structure is defined with keyword `struct` its name and names and types of the pieces of data inside the curley bracket:
+The structure is defined with keyword `struct` its name and names and types of the pieces of data inside the curly bracket:
 ```bash
 struct User {
     username: String,